 British Virgin Islands Yacht Charter Guide

+Luxury yacht charters in the British Virgin Islands create the dream Caribbean holiday.
 A fragmented jigsaw of islands lying in the northern Caribbean, the British Virgin Islands have long been a yachtsman’s haven.
-Discovered by Christopher Columbus in 1493, throughout the centuries the archipelago has attracted all manner of seafarer – from pirates to opportunist Europeans – but today they attract a more sophisticated crowd.
-Lying at the center of the archipelago, the most popular cruising area is the scenic Sir Francis Drake channel.
-Surrounded by hilly green islands and islets, many of which are uninhabited, the channel offers sailors steady easterly trade winds and an abundance of sheltered anchorages.
+Discovered by Christopher Columbus in 1493, throughout the centuries the archipelago has attracted all manner of seafarer.
+Today they attract a more sophisticated crowd who come for a British Virgin Islands yacht charter.
+Lying at the center of the British Virgin Island archipelago, the most popular cruising area is the scenic Sir Francis Drake channel.
+Surrounded by hilly green islands and islets, the channel offers sailors steady easterly trade winds and an abundance of sheltered anchorages.

-The islands are a canvas of natural beauty leavened with an enticing mix of old-world charm and luxury resorts to lure travelers ashore.
-The must-visit spots include the largest island in the BVI chain, Virgin Gorda, the beach party island of Jost Van Dyke, the scrub island of Anegada, and the BVI’s home of yachting, Virgin Gorda.
+The islands are a canvas of natural beauty leavened with an enticing mix of old-world charm and luxury resorts.
+The must-visit spots include the largest island in the British Virgin Island chain, Virgin Gorda and the beach party island of Jost Van Dyke.
 In between these lie many more compelling isles – Norman Island, Salt Island and Cooper Island, to name just a few.
 Their appeal is quite simple: miles of sparkling sandy beaches, unparalleled dive sites, and a constant gentle breeze.
-Let your Northrop & Johnson charter expert steer you to some of the finest ports and anchorages in the Caribbean with a charter through the British Virgin Islands.
+Let your Northrop & Johnson charter expert plan your perfect British Virgin Islands yacht charter, steering you to some of the finest ports and anchorages in the Caribbean.

 - Dive or snorkel Ring Dove Rock, Norman Island